nol166/JS-Closures/README.md

   75
   ```

-  * To accomplish this we need to make use of closures in Javascript.
+  * To accomplish this, we need to make use of closures in Javascript.

 * Open [index.js](Activities/04-Stu_Closure-Basics/Solved/index.js) in your IDE and demonstrate the following:

-  * To start we create a function called `makeCountDown` that accepts two arguments, `startingNum` and `decreasedBy`:
+  * To start, we create a function called `makeCountDown` that accepts two arguments, `startingNum` and `decreasedBy`:

   ```js
   const makeCountDown = (startingNum, decreaseBy) => { }